 Learning communities give students who share a common major or interest the opportunity to get to know each other through social activities, group service projects, and often by taking courses together.

-UNCG's newest housing option, Spartan Village, is apartment-style housing available to students beginning in fall 2013 and is located along Lee Street near the Lofts on Lee graduate student housing.
+UNCG's newest housing option, Spartan Village, is apartment-style housing available to students located along Lee Street near the Lofts on Lee graduate student housing.
 Learn more about UNCG's traditional-style, suite, and apartment options on the Housing & Residence Life site.

 Campus dining options

 UNCG's main dining hall, Fountain View Dining, is located within Moran Commons and offers all-you-care-to-eat for breakfast, lunch, and dinner.